Mandera County

 Mandera County is a county in northeastern Kenya, bordering Ethiopia to the north, Somalia to the east, and Wajir County to the south.
 It is predominantly home to the Somali community, with a population of about 983,000 (2024)-(nullified), making it the 28th largest county in Kenya by population.
 Covering an area of approximately 25,797 square kilometers, Mandera County features natural landscapes, including the Dawa River and vast deserts.

 The primary economic activities include pastoralism and agriculture, with a focus on livestock.

 The capital and largest town is Mandera.

 Economy

 Mandera County, while facing persistent developmental and insecurity challenges, has shown signs of economic progress in recent years.
 In 2024, the county's economy grew by 3.5%, reflecting gradual recovery in key sectors such as livestock and informal trade.
-Despite this growth, Mandera remains the poorest county in Kenya by GDP per capita, estimated at USD 500 as of 2024, according to the Kenya National Bureau of Statistics (KNBS).
+Despite this growth, Mandera remains the poorest county in Kenya by GDP per capita, estimated at US$500 as of 2024, according to the Kenya National Bureau of Statistics (KNBS).

-With a population of approximately 936,000, Mandera ranked 42nd out of 47 counties in total economic output, recording a GDP of USD 140 million in 2022.
+With a population of approximately 936,000, Mandera ranked 42nd out of 47 counties in total economic output, recording a GDP of US$140 million in 2022.
 The county's economy is primarily pastoralist, heavily dependent on livestock production and trade.
 Recurrent insecurity, especially along its borders with Somalia and Ethiopia, continues to undermine private investment, public service delivery, and broader economic diversification.